-Constance Wu Seems Unhappy That Her Show ‘Fresh Of The Boat’ Was Renewed And Twitter Is Confused
+Constance Wu Seems Unhappy That Her Show, ‘Fresh Of The Boat,’ Was Renewed And Twitter Is Confused

 — John (@johne1998) May 11, 2019

-A review of the show from Slate which claimed that Jessica Huang from is a shadow of the fierce breakout star of the earlier seasons.
+A review of the show from Slate claimed that Jessica Huang is a shadow of the fierce breakout star of the earlier seasons.

 “The actress is as nimble as ever, but sometime last year, the writers seem to have forgotten what makes Jessica such a brilliant character,” writes Inkoo Kang.
 “She still gets to throw flames, but now she’s forced to apologize for them, repeatedly.”